Teaching and Learning: Instructor and Student Responsibilities

 1. To help students achieve the course objectives to the best of their abilities, instructors are responsible for regularly evaluating student work, returning student work with clear and constructive feedback, and clarifying this feedback as needed.
 So that the student can benefit from this feedback, evaluations should be communicated to the student promptly.

-2. Instructors are required to provide written feedback to their students by the end of the sixth week to enable students to assess their progress in the course prior to the deadline for withdrawing from the course at the end of the eighth week of the term.
+2. Instructors are required to provide written feedback to their students by the end of the eighth week to enable students to assess their progress in the course prior to the deadline for withdrawing from the course at the end of the tenth week of the term.

-3. Instructors are required to provide Mid-Term Alerts to students in their 1xxx- and 2xxx-level courses who are performing at the D, F, or N level.
-Instructors are encouraged to provide Mid-Term Alerts for students in other courses as well.
-The Mid-Term Alert website is open from the beginning of the sixth week of the semester through the end of the eighth week of the semester.
-Instructors are encouraged to provide Mid-Term Alerts as early in this period as possible.
+3. Instructors are required to provide Mid-Term Grade Alerts to students in their 1xxx- and 2xxx-level courses who are performing at the D, F, or N level.
+Instructors are encouraged to provide Mid-Term Grade Alerts for students in other courses as well.
+The Mid-Term Grade Alert website is open from the beginning of the sixth week of the semester through the end of the eighth week of the semester.
+Instructors may work with the Office of the Registrar for earlier or additional mid-term grade rosters.
+Instructors are encouraged to provide Mid-Term Grade Alerts as early in this period as possible.